stephanrauh/BeyondJava.net-Articles/nashorn-speedtest/README.md

 * it uses non-linear code execution (recursive-descent parsing).

 ## My results
 On GraalVM 20.1.0, Truffle is the fastest engine, followed by Nashorn and Rhino.
 To my surprise, it's even faster than native node.js 12.4.1, at least in the long run.
 There's a severe cold start penalty.
 It takes GraalVM more than a hundred iterations to overtake node.js.
-The additional overhead of the Fukamara projection shows.
+The additional overhead of the [Futamura projection](https://www.beyondjava.net/truffle-compiler-compiler) shows.

 | iteration | Truffle | Nashorn |   Rhino | native node.js |
 | --------: | ------: | ------: | ------: | -------------: |